 Cocaine withdrawal-related anxiety tends to manifest more intensely in women than men.
 Scientists believe that the female sex hormone estrogen has a role to play in magnifying anxiety.
 The feelings of restlessness, nervousness, and panic are so acute that these might even trigger a relapse.

 Scientists have also discovered that early in the abstinence period, the cocaine user tends to exhibit impaired cognitive skills.
 It was found in a study that users in the early phase of withdrawal faltered on cognitive flexibility tasks and had impaired verbal fluency and verbal memory.

 Contrary to popular notion, cocaine withdrawal symptoms can occur even when the user has traces of cocaine in his body.
 He need not be entirely off cocaine for the first phase of withdrawal symptoms to manifest.

-The Second Phase of Cocaine Withdrawal
+What Is The Second Phase of Cocaine Withdrawals?

 The lethargy manifested during the “crash” phase can continue for up to 10 weeks, which is well into the second phase of cocaine withdrawal.
 This phase is characterized by irritability, lack of concentration, depression, vivid unpleasant dreams, and erratic sleep patterns that compound fatigue.
 This withdrawal phase may begin a week after taking the last dose of cocaine and last for up to 10 weeks.